harvard-lil/capstone/README.md

 #### 4. Install application requirements <a id="install-application-requirements"></a>
     (capstone)$ pip install -r requirements.txt

 This will make a virtualenv entitled "capstone."
-You can tell that you're inside the virtualenv because your shell prompt will now inlcude the string **(capstone)**.
+You can tell that you're inside the virtualenv because your shell prompt will now include the string **(capstone)**.

 #### 5. Set up the postgres database and load test data <a id="set-up-the-postgres-database-and-load-test-data"></a>